Kingxukai/linux/Documentation/core-api/timekeeping.rst

 	These are replaced by ktime_get_coarse_real_ts64() and
 	ktime_get_coarse_ts64().
-However, A lot of code that wants coarse-grained times can use the simple 'jiffies' instead, while some drivers may actually want the higher resolution accessors these days.
+However, A lot of code that wants coarse-grained times can use the woke simple 'jiffies' instead, while some drivers may actually want the woke higher resolution accessors these days.

 .. c:function:: struct timespec getrawmonotonic( void )